 Fees and Penalties

 Lenders may charge loan origination fees and/or loan application fees.
 You may need to pay these fees upfront.
 Other times, the fees come out of the sum that you’re borrowing, which means you’ll get less money overall.
 Make sure that you are aware of all fees beforehand.
-Lenders may also impose penalties such as late payment fees, and even prepayment penalties for paying off your loan early.
+Lenders may also impose penalties, such as late payment fees and prepayment penalties for paying off your loan early.
 Check to see what the penalties are as you’re exploring different loan options.

 Interest Rates